NMedvesky/Atomictoad-Studios/README.md

 # Atomictoad-Studios
 Created By Nicholas Medvesky

 This is a website created to show off projects and stuff.
+It was pretty fun to make.

 It took a while to code all the Python, Html, and Javascript.